GovertTieleman/Trivia/README.md

 # Trivia
 App with trivia questions and a list of highscores.

+The user is congratulated with a custom message, based on their performance.

+Highscores are ranked from highest score to lowest score.

+HTML text is unescaped

 ![Alt text](/Main.jpg?raw=true "Portrait")
 ![Alt text](/Question.jpg?raw=true "Portrait")